 It was difficult at first while we tried to get our feet on the ground and figure out how we could still make all of our current offerings happen.
 We very quickly had to change to a new webinar platform to accommodate our needs, rethink the format of our workshops to prevent participants from being in front of their computers for 8 hours straight, and redesign a lot of our content to be better suited for online learning.

-Due to the increase in the amount of emails I have been getting, this also means that there has been an increase in forgetfulness.
+Due to the increase in the number of emails I have been getting, this also means that there has been an increase in forgetfulness.
 I have developed a bad habit of reading an email and forgetting to respond because I either get another email or I start working on something else.
-There are a couple different things I have implemented to try and combat my forgetfulness:
+There are a few different things I have implemented to try and combat my forgetfulness:

 Since we cannot meet with each other in person, and we cannot walk over to someone’s desk to ask them a question, this has resulted in more meetings on my calendar.
 There are days when my whole working day is taken over by meetings, and that makes it hard for me to accomplish any of the tasks I need to get done.
 On days like those, it also makes it more difficult for me to feel like I’ve had a productive day.